Get Early Access to the Vital AI Development Kit.

 The data model captures the meaning of the data, allowing automatial interpretation of the data.

 The Vital Platform uses Vital Prime servers in the implementation.
-Vital Prime provides in-memory data storage and analysis, interfaces to data repositories, and access to data processing using Vital Flows or Hadoop.
+Vital Prime provides in-memory data storage and analysis, interfaces to data repositories, and access to data processing using Vital Flows or Spark/Hadoop.
 Additionally, Vital Prime implements authentication / authorization for application users.
 Vital Prime is accessed via a REST interface.
 Event objects, such as user "clicks", can be sent to Vital Prime via the Queue interface.
 Event data sent via queue is typically sent into the Data Matrix, which counts events by type and group.
 Vital Prime processes queries using a connected data repository such as a text index, a triplestore (NoSQL) database, or HBase.
 Vital Prime provides a scripting interface.
 Such scripts are called "DataScripts".
 DataScripts implement application data processing functionality including defining data processing workflows ("Vital Flows"), processing real-time data analytics in the Data Matrix, or accessing the cache and connected data repositories.
 DataScripts can be run periodically using the JobEngine.
 DataScripts can be called via the application using the callFunction REST API call.
 Application functionality is typically implemented via a DataScript, including common features such as returning "top content", "recommended content", or "trending content".

 Vital Flows are used to process data in workflows using different data access and processing components strung together.
 Vital Flows are distributed over servers using a queue.
 Vital Flows consist of steps and sub-steps, and a Flow may "call" another Flow, providing generalized data workflows.
 The NLP Flow Server handles various text processing functions, such as entity extraction, sentiment analysis, and topic categorization.
 The Graph Analytics Server handles large-scale graph analysis, such as for social network analysis.
 The Data Flow Server interfaces with data repositories for accessing and storing data.
 The Integrator Flow Server interacts with external APIs, including Facebook and Twitter APIs.
 The Inference Flow Server provides a logical inference and rules engine.
 The Machine Learning Flow Server uses learned models to categorize data.
-The Hadoop Flow Server access Hadoop jobs and data.
+The Spark/Hadoop Flow Server access Spark/Hadoop jobs and data.
 DataScripts define and run a Vital Flow.